upf-gti/SignON-realizer/docs/InstructionsBML.md

     // optionals
     speed: 2, // oscillations per second.
 Default 3
     intensity: 0.5, //[0,1].
 Default 0.3
     fingers: "13", // string with numbers.
 Each number present activates a finger.
-1=index, 2=middle, 3=ring, 4=pinky.
-I.E. "123" activates index, middle, ring but not pinky.
-Default all enabled.
-Thumb is not moved
+2=index, 3=middle, 4=ring, 4=pinky.
+I.E. "234" activates index, middle, ring but not pinky.
+Default all enabled
     exemptedFingers: "2", //string with numbers.
 Blocks a finger from doing the finger play.
 Default all fingers move

 }